nim-lang/Nim/doc/manual.md

   ```

-If this algorithm returns "ambiguous" further disambiguation is performed:
 If the argument `a` matches both the parameter type `f` of `p`
 and `g` of `q` via a subtyping relation, the inheritance depth is taken
 into account: